rsksmart/devportal-1.0/_rsk/architecture/security.md

 The locking and unlocking of funds is done by the Powpeg without any human intervention.
 A requirement for being part of the Powpeg is the ability to maintain the PowHSM device online and connected to the RSK network with high up-time.
 It’s also a requirement that pegnatories are capable of auditing, or review third party audits that attest that the software that powers the node behaves as expected.
 The PowHSM device is manufactured by a top hardware security company and the firmware was developed by IOV Labs.
 The PowHSM provides state-of-the-art maximum security for their private keys using a Secure Element (SE).

 As of January 2020, the Powpeg comprises 12 well-known, and highly secure pegnatories.
-Leading Blockchain companies currently integrate the In exchange for their work, the pegnatories are awarded 1% of the transaction fees generated on RSK, in order to cover the hardware and maintenance costs.
+Leading Blockchain companies are currently members of the Powpeg.
+In exchange for their work, the pegnatories are awarded 1% of the transaction fees generated on RSK, in order to cover the hardware and maintenance costs.

 ## Powpeg Members Update